vipulnaik/working-drafts/ark/enumeration-proof.md

 What does **not** reduce is parts of unequal size, and the choice of which prime sits at the bottom: both are genuinely distinct configurations, and the data shows both matter — 97 winners use two classes of different sizes, and the winning p ranges from 2 to 277 across the table.

 **Revised status of Part E.** The enumeration is **complete and finite** — every configuration permitted by Parts B–D is enumerated, within bounds proved in F and G — but **not minimal**, in that no argument yet prunes it to a shortest sufficient list.
-The remaining genuine gap is not here at all: it is the one identified in Part B, that the refined intra-orbital formula for p-characteristic parts is justified only for ΓL(1)-type point stabilisers, the Singer step having been disproved.
+The gap identified in Part B — the refined intra-orbital formula being justified only for ΓL(1)-type stabilisers — turns out to be inert: Lemma C never reduces a twist on an optimal configuration, so the refined formula coincides there with the unconditional cap F·C(c,2), and the computed bound does not depend on the Singer step at all.

 ## Part F. The search is bounded — **PROVED**